Lower Body in the Golf Swing: Step into Some Speed

 Clay: I can't say that I have.

 Chuck: I haven't seen it yet either.
-I would like to, actually, but I don't think it would go very far.
+I would actually like to, but I don't think it would go very far.

 No separationNo separation between upper & lower body